tbrowder/nwflug-web-devel/README.simple-web-sites-part3.txt

   # touch /forcefsck

-which will schedule an fsck run on the next boot (whic you may want to force).
+which will schedule an fsck run on the next boot (which you may want to force).

 If a reboot is needed: